caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-03.md

 this time.
 Why?
 Cause i'm not alone now.
 I'm actually in a noisy company and i have to write this from my phone, pretending i'm sending an important message.

-Writing will have to wait until i have some more time to myself, even though i'd really like to share my impression of my companions: it sure seems like my long-awaited adventure might have finally started.
+Proper writing will have to wait until i have some more time to myself, even though i'd really like to share my impression of my companions: it sure seems like my long-awaited adventure might have finally started.

 ...